quii/learn-go-with-tests/http-handlers-revisited.md

 }
 ```

 Our `RegisterUser` method matches the shape of `http.HandlerFunc` so we're good to go.
 We've attached it as a method on a new type `UserServer` which contains a dependency on a `UserService` which is captured as an interface.
-Interfaces are a fantastic way to ensure our `HTTP` concerns are decoupled from any specific database details.
+Interfaces are a fantastic way to ensure our `HTTP` concerns are decoupled from any specific implementation details.

 If you wish to explore this approach in more detail following TDD read the [Dependency Injection](dependency-injection.md) chapter and the [HTTP Server chapter of the "Build an application" section](http-server.md).

 Now that we've decoupled ourselves from any specific implementation detail around registration writing the code for our handler is straightforward and follows the responsibilities described earlier.

-This simplicity is reflected in our tests

 ### The tests!

+This simplicity is reflected in our tests.

 ```go
 type MockUserService struct {